tecki/ebpfcat/ebpfcat/ebpf.rst

         self.count += 1
         self.exit(XDPExitCode.PASS)  # pass packet on to network stack

 Now we can attach this program to a network interface.
-We use ``asyncio`` for synchronization::
+We use :mod:`asyncio` for synchronization::

    async def main():